-You may be questioned about which past work project which you are most proud.
+You may be questioned about which past work project you are most proud of.
 Have a list of a few such work done on an index card with a few notes on each about what skills of yours you used to achieve the good results and what you are most proud of.

 Remember to include team projects also, because many interviewers use this question to determine your ability to work successfully within a team.

 Many interviewers will request writing samples before or during your interview.
 Have a few copies ready to submit different types of writing, which correspond to the job’s requirements such as blog posts, ad campaigns, business letters, and sales proposals.